krateoplatformops/github-provider-kog-chart/README.md

 ```

 > [!NOTE]
-> Due to the nature of the providers created leveraging the Krateo OASGen Provider, the chart will install a set of RestDefinitions that will in turn trigger the deployment of controllers in the cluster.
-These controllers need to be up and running before you can create or manage resources using the Custom Resources (CRs) defined in this chart.
+> Due to the nature of the providers leveraging the [Krateo OASGen Provider](https://github.com/krateoplatformops/oasgen-provider), this chart will install a set of RestDefinitions that will in turn trigger the deployment of controllers in the cluster.
+These controllers need to be up and running before you can create or manage resources using the Custom Resources (CRs) defined by this provider.
 This may take a few minutes after the chart is installed.

 You can check the status of the controllers by running:
 ```sh